javers/javers.github.io/documentation/jql-examples/index.md

 **The case** <br/>
 In this example we show all types of JQL queries.
-This time, we use [Groovy](http://groovy-lang.org/style-guide.html) and [Spock](https://code.google.com/p/spock/) as it’s far more readable for data-driven test than Java.
+This time, we use [Groovy](http://groovy-lang.org/style-guide.html) and [Spock](https://code.google.com/p/spock/) as these are far more readable for data-driven test than Java.

 Groovy is a nice, dynamic language, runnable on JVM and Spock is our tool of choice for TDD.
-We really like it so it would be a chance to encourage you to switch from JUnit to Spock.
+We really like it so this is also a chance to encourage you to switch from JUnit to Spock.

 **What’s important** <br/>